 What Is A PBN?
 And Should You Have One?

 A PBN is a “private blog network.”
-That’s fancy talk for a website or websites you set up for the benefit of using them to link to other websites so that your rankings will go up.
+That’s fancy talk for a website or websites you set up for the benefit of using them to link to other websites so that your rankings will go up in search engines.

 For example, I could go out and try to build links the natural way by creating great content and hoping people like it enough to link to it.
 I could email other webmasters asking them to link to my website or an article on my website.
 I could submit to countless directories, web 2.0 properties, new social media sites, and the like.
+I could write articles for other websites in exchange for them adding a link to my website in the article.
 I could find mentions of my company name on other websites and ask for a link.
 I could find broken links to content in my industry and tell the webmaster that I have content on the same topic he can link since the other site or page is no longer working.

 “But wait,” you ask, “why would Google give value to a new website that has no links to it?
 How would I benefit by linking it to my website?”